Availability Sept - Apr

 Find out more details about the tour and its highlights.

-The reason we use super jeeps is they give us the flexibility to travel away from the beaten path and reach locations which the big tourist busses cannot get to: giving us the best chance to see all the wonders which the Northern Lights have to offer.
+The reason we use super jeeps is they give us the flexibility to travel away from the beaten path and reach locations which the big tour busses cannot get to, giving us the best chance to see all the wonders which the Northern Lights have to offer.
 We will also try to travel away from the big crowds, so you can enjoy the Aurora in all its stunning serenity and glory, without noisy tour groups spoiling it.
-Once we find a spot, we will warm you up with hot chocolate and the adventurous amongst you can even add some Icelandic Brennivin to theirs.
-Our guides understand the importance of this experience and take photos every time we see the northern lights: guaranteeing that you get your picture taken with the aurora.
+Once we find a spot, we will warm you up with hot chocolate, and the adventurous amongst you can even add some Icelandic Brennivin to theirs.
+Our guides understand the importance of this experience and take photos every time we see the northern lights: guaranteeing that you get your picture taken with the Aurora.

-Seeing the Northern Lights in the flesh is a miraculous experience, which will stay with you for the rest of your life.
+Seeing the Northern Lights in the flesh is a miraculous experience that will stay with you for the rest of your life.
 Language does not do them justice: the Northern Lights are ineffable and as close to the divine that the natural world gets.
 So book this magical experience today and search for the auroras in a super jeep.

-Pickup times for the Northern Lights tour depends on the season – it will either be at 20:30 or 21:30, depending on how much daylight there is.)
+Pickup times for the Northern Lights tour depend on the season – it will either be at 20:30 or 21:30, depending on how much daylight there is.)

-Pickup times for the Northern Lights tour depends on the season – it will either be at 20:30 or 21:30, depending on how much daylight there is.
+Pickup times for the Northern Lights tour depend on the season – it will either be at 20:30 or 21:30, depending on how much daylight there is.

 As the success of the Magical Auroras tour is heavily dependent on weather conditions, we reserve the right to cancel departures until 18:15 on the day of the tour.
-If the tour goes ahead and no northern lights are seen we offer clients the chance to...)
+If the tour goes ahead and no northern lights are seen, we offer clients the chance ...)

 Reviewed on by Ryan Cusimano From our post-trip system

 The northern lights super keep tour was an amazing experience and is a must if you’re heading to Iceland!

 Reviewed on by Greg From our post-trip system